BastiDood/hatid/README.md

 # create and tear down multiple instantiations of the template.
 pnpm db:template

-# Instantiate a single instance of the template named `tix`.
+# Instantiate a single instance of the template named `hatid`.
 # Of course, we may change this into any name we want.
-pnpm db:create tix
+pnpm db:create hatid

-# OPTIONAL: Tear down the `tix` instance whenever we want.
+# OPTIONAL: Tear down the `hatid` instance whenever we want.
-pnpm db:drop tix
+pnpm db:drop hatid

-# OPTIONAL: Open a dedicated PostgreSQL shell into the `tix` instance (usually for debugging purposes).
+# OPTIONAL: Open a dedicated PostgreSQL shell into the `hatid` instance (usually for debugging purposes).
-pnpm db:shell tix
+pnpm db:shell hatid
 ```

 We should now have a properly initialized PostgreSQL database running in the foreground in some terminal session.
 We may, of course, opt to run PostgreSQL as a background service, but that is beyond the scope of this `README`.